pivlab/annual_review_of_biomedical_data_science/manuscript.md

 These methodologies combine unsupervised approaches (decomposition methodologies) with supervised approaches to infer gene modules and annotate them with prior biological knowledge.

 GenomicSuperSignature employs PCA to identify gene modules applying prior knowledge for biological annotation after module discovery.
-This flexibility allows it to adapt to novel datasets and provides computational efficiency, even with large datasets.
+This flexibility allows it to adapt to novel datasets and provides computational efficiency even with large datasets.
 However, the lack of prior knowledge integration during training can result in modules that are less biologically interpretable compared to those from PLIER-based methods [@doi:10.1038/s41467-022-31411-3].

 The Pathway-Level Information Extractor (PLIER) (**Figure {@fig:fig3}*b***) is a semi-supervised framework based on non-negative matrix factorization.